theodoroesjoshua/Landing-Page/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Open the website and try clicking on some links.
+Open index.html to go to the homepage of the website.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->